UofT-UTSC-CS-sandbox/pactify/doc/sprint4/sprint-04.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

-Using a hooking up a S3 AWS bucket to Mongo to store pdfs is a lot easier to do than We are still testing the GPT’s results and observing its consistency on its answer.
-We deemed it to be not consistent early on which allows us to have time to start generating a template for it to follow, to get consistent contract results.
-We have  creating templates.
+Using a hooking up a S3 AWS bucket to Mongo to store pdfs is a lot easier to do than trying to store pdfs in google drive and then query from Mongo.

+We are still testing GPT’s results and observing its consistency on its answer.
+We deemed it to be not consistent early on, so to get consistent contract results we have now created templates and have done some prompt engineering to help guide GPT in the right direction.

 #### Decisions that did not turn out as well as we hoped